Jean Proctor Obituary - Waterloo, IA | Legacy Pro

 Jeannie married John "Butch" R. Proctor Jr. on December 9, 1966 in Galena, Illinois.
 They had two daughters; CarrieAnn (Ernie) Marshall of Lords Valley, Penn., and Rene Lee (Michael) Gibbons of Elk Run Heights, Ia.

-She is survived by her husband, daughters, grandchildren; Leah LaRock (Tim Ferguson) of Clearwater, Fla., and Summer Rae (Jared) Pratt of Waterloo, Ia.
+She is survived by her husband, daughters, grandchildren; Leah LaRock (Tim Ferguson) of Clearwater, Fla., Christopher LaRock, Danielle LaRock, and Summer Rae (Jared) Pratt of Waterloo, Ia.
 Great-grandson, Liam Pratt, and great-granddaughter, Riley Pratt.
 Brothers; Jerry Niebergall of Evansdale, Ia., Donald (Anne) Niebergall of Manchester, N.J., and Fred (Ginni) Niebergall of Balsam Lake, Wisc.
 Sisters; Barbara (Richard) Meyer of Tripoli, Ia., and Pam (Norman) DeVore of Wilton, Ia.

 She was preceded in death by her parents, granddaughter; Nicole Davis, great-granddaughter; Kennedy Davis, sister; Eleanor Dorrite, mother and father in law; Lorraine and John R. Proctor Sr., sister in laws; Jeri Brenning and Linda Niebergall.